Why Kodak Gold 200 Is The Better, Cheaper Alternative

 Its lower ISO isn't a hindrance when coupled with added precaution, but it's something to note.

-Ultimately, it's a film roll you'll remember the next time you're looking to fill the fridge.
+Ultimately — Kodak Gold is a film roll you'll remember the next time you're looking to fill the fridge.
+It's a slightly more affordable alternative to the timeless Portra series while offering a uniquely warm flare to every photo.